w3c/wai-tutorials/source/tables/double-header.html.erb.md

 The following table of opening times has header information in both the top row and the first column.
 All header cells are marked up as `<th>` cells with `scope` attributes added.

 In the header row, the `col` value for `scope` associates each header cell with the data cells in the column.
 In the header column, the `row` value associates the individual headers with their rows.
+It is important to define the relationship between header and data cells to help users to understand table data.
+In the example, the “Open” and “Closed” labels are only useful if they can be assigned to a specific day and time.

 {::nomarkdown}
 <%= sample_start %>

-<p><strong>Delivery slots:</strong></p>

 <table>
+  <caption>Delivery slots:</caption>
   <tr>
     <td></td>
     <th scope="col">Monday</th>